History of Scott Van Pelt in Timeline

 In 1995, Scott Van Pelt began working for the Golf Channel as a studio host for some of the network's signature programs.

-In 2000, Scott Van Pelt ended his work for the Golf Channel.
+In 2000, Scott Van Pelt's employment at the Golf Channel concluded.

 2001: Joining ESPN

-In 2001, Scott Van Pelt joined ESPN as a SportsCenter anchor and golf correspondent.
+In 2001, Scott Van Pelt joined ESPN as a SportsCenter anchor and became one of the network's top golf correspondents.

 2009: The Scott Van Pelt Show

-In 2009, The Scott Van Pelt Show replaced Tirico and Van Pelt on ESPN Radio.
+In 2009, The Scott Van Pelt Show, Van Pelt's own three-hour program, replaced Tirico and Van Pelt on ESPN Radio.

 October 2012: SVP & Russillo Show

-In October 2012, The Scott Van Pelt Show was renamed SVP & Russillo with Ryen Russillo.
+In October 2012, The Scott Van Pelt Show was renamed to SVP & Russillo, and Van Pelt began working with Ryen Russillo.

 In 2012, Scott Van Pelt decided to remain with ESPN.

-In 2023, Scott Van Pelt took over as the host of Monday Night Countdown for the NFL season.
+In 2023, Scott Van Pelt became the host of Monday Night Countdown for the NFL season.

-In 2025, Scott Van Pelt is set to host ESPN's TGL golf league broadcasts from his SportsCenter studio in Washington.
+In 2025, Scott Van Pelt will host ESPN's TGL golf league broadcasts from his SportsCenter studio in Washington.